-^{} As of January 2018, a Written Exam score is valid for four years.
+\ As of 2021 due the COVID-19 pandemic, a Written Exam score is valid for six years.
 If your most recent Written Exam score expires before you take the Bilingual Interpreting Exam, you will need to take and pass the Written Exam again.

-^{} Optional examinations do not count towards meeting the credentialing requirements for certified languages.
+\\ Optional examinations do not count towards meeting the credentialing requirements for certified languages.